-Of course there are pitfalls – as companies like Habitat and United Airlines have discovered.
+Of course there are pitfalls – as many, many companies and individuals have discovered.
 But they really are outweighed by the benefits.
 And forewarned is forearmed so, on this page we set out some secrets for making social media work for you.

 Five tips for using social media